 The Company's business at the present stage of exploration and development of its mineral projects involves a high degree of risk and uncertainty.
-The following risk factors, as well as risks not currently known to the Company, could materially adversely affect the Company's future business, operations and financial condition and could cause them to differ materially from the estimates described in forward-looking statements relating to the Company.
-In addition to other information contained or incorporated by reference in this AIF, prospective purchasers should give careful consideration to the following factors:
+The following risk factors, as well as risks not currently known to the Company, could materially adversely affect the Company's future business, assets, results of operations, financial condition and prospects, and could cause them to differ materially from the estimates described in forward-looking statements relating to the Company.
+In addition to other information contained or incorporated by reference in this AIF, prospective purchasers should carefully consider the following factors: